SteelCompendium/compendium/docs/Abilities/Common Maneuvers/Make Or Assist A Test.md

 title: Make Or Assist A Test
 name_raw: Make Or Assist A Test
 name: Make Or Assist A Test
-type: abilities
+type: ..
-subtype: common maneuvers
+subtype: data-rules-md
+kind: abilities
 ---

 # Make Or Assist A Test